idaholab/virtual_test_bed/doc/content/contributing.md

   the input file and briefly summarizing the simulation performed

 - be tested, using either syntax checking to avoid deprecation, or reasonably sized regression tests.
-This requirement is waived for simulation tools which cannot leverage the CIVET testing suite
+This requirement is waived for simulation tools which cannot leverage the CIVET testing suite.
+  See [resources/running_vtb_tests.md] if you would like to try running your new tests locally.

 - use the Git Large File System (lfs) to host any large file (3D mesh for example)